 Go about your business and do your thing.
 Don’t give in to the urge to gossip to friends, analyze the crap out of what’s going on or contact them and play into the “desperate ex” part that he/she is so certain you’re going to play, their ego has already written the part for you.

 Let them have their victim card.
 Don’t get preoccupied with being “right,” “heard,” “chosen,” or “winning.”
-If they treated you with an absence of respect, decency, loyalty, love, and value… believe me when I say that there is absolutely nothing to “win.”
+If they treated you with an absence of respect, believe me when I say that there is absolutely nothing to “win.”

 Every time you miss your ex, come here to the blog.
 Even if he/she gets married tomorrow, none of it is an indicator of a changed and evolved person.
 If that were the case, there would be no divorces in the world.

-Change and evolution take time – time that you’re not willing to waste by waiting around.
+Change and evolution take time – time that you are no longer willing to waste by waiting around.